appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

   -f global.yaml
 ```

-Please keep in mind that the release name should be maximum 16 or less character.
+Please note that the release name must be 16 characters or fewer.

-Installation time heavily depends on the network speed and process power of the Kubernetes nodes and usually takes 10-15 minutes.
+The installation process duration depends on factors such as network speed and the processing power of your Kubernetes nodes.
+Typically, the installation may take between 10 to 15 minutes.